Toddler sippy bottles and cups sold nationwide pose lead-poisoning risk

 The recall comes on the heels of a recent report by U.S. PIRG that found a high number of recalled products still on the market, "including children's products recalled for lead — a toxic substance banned since the 1970s," Dev Gowda, assistant director of Kids in Danger, stated in a release earlier this month.

-No level of lead is considered safe in children, with even low levels in blood hurting a child's ability to learn, pay attention and do well in school, according to the U.S. Centers for Disease Control and Prevention.
+Lead-based paints were banned for residential use in the U.S. in 1978, and no level of lead is considered safe in children, with even low levels in the blood hurting a child's ability to learn, pay attention and do well in school, according to the U.S. Centers for Disease Control and Prevention.

+Still, children's products are recalled due to lead with alarming frequency.
+The Bentex Group of New York last week recalled Disney-themed children's clothing sets because of lead in the textile ink on the Egyptian-manufactured garments, which sold at TJ Maxx and Amazon.com.

+The sippy cups and Mickey Mouse-adorned clothes were among half a dozen recalls of children's products for containing lead.
+Other products recalled due to the toxin include butterfly nets and children's scooters, all of which were manufactured in China.

 The Green Sprouts recall involves about 10,500 cups and bottles sold at Buy Buy Baby and Whole Foods stores nationwide and online at amazon.com, buybuybaby.com and bedbathandbeyond.com from January 2020 through September 2022 for between $14 and $19, according to the CPSC release.